 Information Fluency Program

-Milner Library is committed to enriching the learning environment of Illinois State University through the promotion of Information Fluency, which takes a holistic approach to the way students learn how to interact with information related to their studies and personal lives.
-Moving beyond finding sources, our programming creates a foundation to build teaching and learning opportunities that encourages engagement and higher order thinking.
-Read more in this short article, Information Fluency @ ISU.
+Milner Library is committed to enriching the learning environment of Illinois State University through the promotion of Information Fluency, which takes a holistic approach to the way students learn to interact with information related to their studies and personal lives.
+Our programming creates a foundation to build teaching and learning opportunities that encourages engagement and higher order thinking.
+Read more in this short article: Information Fluency at ISU.

 Information fluency is the ability to critically think while engaging with, creating, and utilizing information and technology regardless of format or platform.
-Specifically, an information fluent individual is able to:
+Specifically, an information fluent individual has these competencies:

 - Recognize the need for information;

 - Formulate a plan to obtain the information including appropriate technologies to be used;

 - Discover, identify, and retrieve information from multiple venues and in multiple formats;